OneKeyHQ/documents/docs/Extension/02-API Reference/ethereum-provider.md

 Use it at your own risk.
 :::

-We expose some experimental, MetaMask-specific methods under the `ethereum._metamask` property.
+We expose some experimental, OneKey-specific methods under the `ethereum._metamask` property.

 ## Experimental Methods